Last Updated on January 3, 2021 by Lori Geurin

 What if I told you that success doesn’t have to mean you’re the best?

-If you’re like me the first time I heard this, you might feel confused, irritated, or indignant.
-Talk about some strong emotions!
+If you’re like me the first time I heard this, you might feel confused or irritated.

-People view “success” differently, and that’s okay.
-In my humble opinion, I believe it’s good to challenge our thinking from time to time.
+People view success differently, and that’s okay.
+It’s good to challenge our thinking from time to time.
 Sometimes I find myself believing something for so long that I forget why I believed it in the first place.

 When we find ourselves at this point it might be time for a reality check.